 Do you want to burn calories while doing so?

 Then keep on reading!
 This article is packed with quite a bit of info that will help you step-up your running game.

 Does Running Burn A Significant Amount Of Calories?

 There are many variables, which we’ll talk about in more details, that affect how your body reacts to running.
-The general rule is that cardio exercises like running do indeed, burn a lot of calories.
+The general rule is that cardio exercises like running do indeed, burn many calories.

 Let’s consider two scenarios for comparison purposes.

 Try to hold a simple yoga position for 5 minutes.
 Now try jogging for 5 minutes.
-Guess which exercise burned the most calories?
+Guess which exercise is more efficient in terms of calories burned?
 Jogging of course!
 It’s actually not even close, running is indeed 3 times more efficient in this case.

 Studies have shown that running is one of the most efficient calorie-burning exercises.
 It notably outranks swimming, cycling, and weight-lifting.
 Impressive, right?